EvelynMS1/regex-gist/gist-template.md

 ## Summary

 The regex that is being covered is a url regular expression or in a simplified manner true to its functionality and creation is the regex.
-I will explain each section of this regex pattern.
+I will explain each section of this regex pattern. <br/>
-Example of URL regex:
+Example of URL regex:<br/>
 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

 ## Table of Contents